Ed and Lorraine Warren

 The graveside of Bathsheba Sherman is located in a historic cemetery in downtown Harrisville, Rhode Island.
 Although the headstone has been broken, it is clearly marked and easily visited by sightseers.

-Altered Dimensions has an ongoing conversation going on with the current owners of the home and sadly, they are having a tough time with trespassers and sight-seers after the release, and popularity, of the The Conjuring movie.
-As such, we request that you respect the privacy and property rights of the current owners and remember that the home is a historic treasure that should also be respected as such.
+Altered Dimensions had an ongoing conversation going on with the current owners of the home and sadly, they are having a tough time with trespassers and sight-seers after the release, and popularity, of the The Conjuring movie.
+As such, please to respect the privacy and property rights of the current owners and remember that the home is a historic treasure that should also be respected as such.
 According to the current owner, Norma Sutcliffe, in an email to Altered Dimensions:

 Ed Warren –born as Warren Edward Miney on 9/7/1926 in Bridgeport, Connecticut.
 Died 8/23/2006